smarty-php/smarty/docs/programmers/advanced-features/advanced-features-security.md

 -   `$secure_dir` is an array of template directories that are considered secure. [`$template_dir`](#variable.template.dir) considered secure implicitly.
 The default is an empty array.

--   `$trusted_dir` is an array of all directories that are considered trusted.
-Trusted directories are where you keep php scripts that are executed directly from the templates with [`{insert}`](#language.function.insert.php).
-The default is an empty array.

 - `$trusted_uri` is an array of regular expressions matching URIs that are considered trusted.
 This security directive used by [`{fetch}`](#language.function.fetch) and [`{html_image}`](#language.function.html.image).
 URIs passed to